 Who Develops Sarcoidosis?

 Sarcoidosis is often misdiagnosed as something else and there is disagreement about how many people live with the condition.
 However we know that sarcoidosis is rare.
 Most specialists agree that around 1 in every 10,000 people have sarcoidosis in the UK.
-Every year in the UK around 3,000 people are diagnosed with sarcoidosis.
+Every year in the UK about 3,000 to 4,000 people are diagnosed with sarcoidosis.

 Sarcoidosis is prevalent in both men and women as well as all major ethnicities.
 There has been some research suggesting that it is slightly more prevalent in women than men.
-Our own research agrees with that. - in SarcoidosisUK's community survey of 7,002 particpants.
-5,523 told us their gender, of which 3,785 (69%) were female and 1,738 were 31% male.
+Our own research agrees with that - in SarcoidosisUK's community survey 69% of respondents were female and 31% were male (7,002 participants.)